andsolovev/NMaps/README.md

-#NMaps
+# NMaps

-The app is designed for travellers and based on Google Maps.
+This simple app is designed for travellers and based on Google Maps.

 The user can click on the map and create a marker with a description in place of the click.